TntMatthew/DistanceSpectrumAutosplitter/readme.md

 You then need to install Distance Autosplitter plugin.
 Grab the latest .dll from the [releases page](https://github.com/TntMatthew/DistanceSpectrumAutosplitter/releases), and drop it in your `Distance_Data/Spectrum/Plugins` directory.
-And you're done - the timer will automatically start once IGT begins, and will split after each level is completed.
+And you're done.
+The timer will autostart once you select the first level from the levelselect, and will split after each level is completed.